 - How long does it take to complete a nursing program in the USA?

-ADN programs take 2–3 years, BSN programs take 4 years, and MSN programs take 2–3 years.
+ADN programs take 2–3 years, BSN programs take 4 years, and MSN programs typically take around two years, depending on specialization and program structure.

 - Are there scholarships available for international nursing students in the USA?